-On June 12, 2012, the Ministry of Communications began to convene an engineering forum of the operators regarding wholesale services, which discusses, inter alia, a service portfolio for providing certain service configurations.
-This is concurrent with negotiations that the Company is conducting directly with the different operators.
+On June 12, 2012, the Ministry of Communications began to convene an engineering forum of the operators regarding wholesale services, which discusses, inter alia, service portfolios (including service portfolios submitted by the Company) for certain service configurations relating to the supply of Bitstream Access and passive infrastructures.
+This is concurrent with advanced negotiations that the Company is conducting directly with various operators.

 Sub-par.
-B - Increase in the rate of royalties - on July 24, 2012, the Ministers of Finance and Communications signed the amendment to the Royalties Regulations which is relevant for the Company, Pelephone, DBS, BIP and Bezeq International, so that the rate of royalties for 2012 will be reduced on average to 1.75% for the Company and DBS, to - 1.3% for Pelephone, (the rate of royalties for Bezeq International and BIP is 1%), and from 2013 it will be 0% for all of them.
+B - Increase in the rate of royalties - on August 1, 2012, an amendment was published to the Royalties Regulations which is relevant for the Company, Pelephone, DBS, BIP and Bezeq International, so that the rate of royalties for 2012 will be reduced on average to 1.75% for the Company and DBS, to - 1.3% for Pelephone, (the rate of royalties for Bezeq International and BIP is 1%), and from 2013 it will be 0% for all of them.